Research is one of my favorite parts of the process. I actually enjoy most of them, but research feels like the golden moment. Anything is possible.

 You should be documenting all this information.

 I cannot stress the importance of this.
-Ideas come and go, and if you don’t write them down they disappear into the ether.
+Ideas come and go, and if you don’t write them down they disappear in the ether.

 In many ways the “process” is linear, you feed with different sources it but it always goes into one direction and it is your job to explore different directions but eventually decide for one with the client and explore it from beginning to completion.